 Who and what we fund

 Individuals and organisations involved in the fields of literature, film, visual arts, theatre, dance and music.
-We also fund selected UK and international cultural heritage and community projects.
+We also fund selected cultural heritage, conservation and community projects, both in the UK and abroad.

 Applications are closed.